timh1975/SoftwareEngineeringPortfolio/week11.md

 The processes are broken down into their own sections

 1. Identify a feature branch that has a new pull request.
 A pull request is made that identicates that it is ready for a code review.
-2. Identify a feature branch that has any merge conflict.
-These were fixed so that if the code review was successfull, there would be no merge conflicts with the development branch which would cause issues with it and stop other team members from merging the remote development branch into their own local repo correctly.
+2. Identify a feature branch that has any merge conflicts.
+These were fixed so that approved code can be merged successfully into the development branch without causing merge conflict errors on merge.
 3. Code review using code smell and SOLID principles.
 Either approve or ask for changes
 4. If the code review has been approved, merged with the development branch.
 I would fetch these changes into my development branch to check that the development branch works correctly.